Bose-Lab-ucalgary/Loki-fork/README.md

 The text.csv file includes the gene sentences with paired image patches.
 The image.tar.gz includes the image patches.

-The ST-bank database will be released in GitHub and Hugging Face after the manuscript is accepted.

 ## Pretrained weights
-The pretrained weights are avaliable from [Google Drive link](https://drive.google.com/file/d/1UTJKAqoiUT55h9sA1Ee8iJeOclNLBvWD/view?usp=sharing).
+The pretrained weights are avaliable on [Hugging Face](https://huggingface.co/WangGuangyuLab/Loki).

-The pretrained weights will be released in GitHub and Hugging Face after the manuscript is accepted.